wuxc/pywin32doc/md/PyIApplicationDebugger.md

     Description for br

-  - pError :IActiveScriptErrorDebug
+  - pError : IActiveScriptErrorDebug

     Description for pError

 #### Comments

 The application will remain

-suspended until the debugger IDE callsPyIDebugApplication::ResumeFromBreakPoint
+suspended until the debugger IDE calls PyIDebugApplication::ResumeFromBreakPoint

 \.